 It was a public restroom.
 And it was dirty.
 I took some pictures to visualize, but don’t worry, I only snatched them right before I went.
 Not during or after.

 Maybe from the looks of it, it wasn’t that nasty, but the smell.
 Ugh.
-It was small, cramped, wet and had a dirty floor.
-Awful smell and I felt like the germs were jumping on me by just looking around.
+It was small, cramped, wet, and had a dirty floor.
+It smelled awful and I felt like the germs were jumping on me by just looking around.

 Sanitizing of the surface area